ConorHogan/data_representation_project/README.md

 ## requirements.txt
 Contains the list of packages that need to be installed in order for the Flask server to work.

+## dump.sql
+This contains the SQL commands required to recreate the database used in this project.
+There should be no need to use this as the database is hosted online as part of the Pythonanywhere app listed above.
+However, if there is some issue with the live version of the app, this can be used along with the other files above to recreate the project offline.